clean-code-craft-tcq-1/current-ranges-c-EshwariGit/README.md

 1. Write the next failing test.

 Implement one failing test and at least one passing test:

 Passing Testcases
-1. Testcase to count for valid ranges
+1. Testcase to count for valid ranges in a given function with no duplication and returns the value of the same

 Failing Testacses
-1. Testcase which fails when the valid range comparision is false
+1. Testcase to count for valid ranges in a given function with no duplication with no return value.